 The excursions are each carefully chosen to show off China's rich culture and history.
-Each excursion has an English speaking guide to allow guests to get the most of their experiences.
+Each excursion has an English-speaking guide to allow guests to get the most out of their experiences.
 When applicable, private air-conditioned buses will escort passengers from their ship to their destination.
 Each cruise will have its own excursions.
 Excursions include Shennong Stream, Fengdu Ghost City, the Three Gorges Dam, Shibaozhai (Stone Treasure Fortress), and White Emperor City.
 Each of these excursions takes two to three hours.

 Fengdu Ghost City

 The Three Gorges Dam is the largest hydroelectric complex in the world.
 The dam's construction will take a total of 17 years to complete.
-The three gorges dam not only creates electricity but will also control the annual floods that have devastated vast portions of China for millennia.
-Each year 15 million people and 1.5 million hectares of farmland will be protected from flood threats, thanks to the Three Gorges Dam.
+The Three Gorges Dam not only creates electricity but will also control the annual floods that have devastated vast portions of China for millennia.
+Each year, 15 million people and 1.5 million hectares of farmland will be protected from flood threats, thanks to the Three Gorges Dam.